 Section 9.
 Election of Councils and Committees.
-At its regular September meeting, the Faculty Senate shall ratify the members of all Faculty Senate councils and committees except the Executive Council, the Committee on Nominations and Appointments, the Graduate Council, the Undergraduate Council, or as otherwise specified.
-The Committee on Nominations and Appointments shall recommend council and committee members and chairpersons, as specified below under Article III, Section 1.
+The FSLT, in conjunction with the Committee on Nominations and Appointments as needed, shall recommend council and committee members and chairpersons, as specified below under Article III, Section 1.

 Section 10.
 Election of Officers.
 In the spring semester of each year, the Faculty Senate shall elect a President-Elect.
-Each nominee shall be given the opportunity to make a brief statement relevant to his or her candidacy and respond to questions at the regular meeting of the Faculty Senate in March of each year and shall provide voting members of the Faculty Senate with a written statement regarding his or her relevant experiences and proposed contributions as Faculty Senate President in advance of that meeting.
-Election shall be by a majority vote of all members of the Faculty Senate taken by a printed mail ballot before the third meeting of the spring semester.
-One nomination for Faculty Senate Secretary and Faculty Senate Information Officer shall be made by the Executive Council subject to the approval of the Faculty Senate membership.
+Each nominee shall be given the opportunity to make a brief statement relevant to candidacy and respond to questions at the regular meeting of the Faculty Senate in March or April of each year and shall provide voting members of the Faculty Senate with a written statement regarding relevant experiences and proposed contributions as Faculty Senate President in advance of that meeting.
+Election shall be by a majority vote of all members of the Faculty Senate taken by an electronic ballot.
+One nomination for Faculty Senate Recording Secretary and Faculty Senate Communication Officer shall be made by the Executive Council subject to the approval of the Faculty Senate membership.

-The President-Elect shall be chosen for a one-year term from among those members of the faculty meeting the following criteria at the time of election: (1) the holding of full-time appointment with the rank, or equivalent rank, of assistant professor or higher; (2) the performance of academic duties totaling at least half-time teaching, research, service, or departmental administration; and (3) prior service on the Faculty Senate (as an administrative member, an elected faculty member, a committee or council member, or otherwise) within the last five years.
+The President-Elect shall be chosen for a one-year term from among those members of the faculty meeting the following criteria at the time of election: (1) the holding of full-time faculty appointment with tenure; (2) the performance of academic duties totaling at least half-time teaching, research, service, or departmental administration; and (3) prior service on the Faculty Senate (as an administrative member, an elected faculty member, a committee or council member, or otherwise) within the last ten years.
 In the event of death or resignation of the President-Elect or early assumption of the President's office, the Committee on Nominations and Appointments shall present to the next meeting of the Faculty Senate a new slate of at least two nominees for another election for President-Elect.
 Voting members of the Faculty Senate may write in additional nominees.
-Election shall be by a majority vote of all members of the Faculty Senate taken by a printed mail ballot before the next meeting of the Senate.
+Election shall be by a majority vote of all members of the Faculty Senate taken by an electronic ballot before the next meeting of the Senate.
 The current President shall remain in office until a successor is elected.

-The term of office for President-Elect, President, Immediate Past President, Secretary, and Information Officer shall be for one year to begin on July 1.
+The term of office for President-Elect, President, Immediate Past President, Recording Secretary, and Communication Officer shall be for one year to begin on July 1.
 The President-Elect becomes the President the following year, and the President becomes the Immediate Past President the following year.